dutchcelt/tictactoe/README.md

 # tictactoe
-Basic tictactoe implementation using CSS grid and Web Components.
+Basic Tic-tac-toe (noughts and crosses) implementation using CSS grid and Web Components.

 ### Dependencies